Cookie Jar Logo

 Friday - Garden Party (pretty hats again - optional)

-Saturday - Banquet
+Saturday - Banquet and raffle

 .